4bitFox/divergence-meter/README.md

 - Cycle all digits (selftest & anti cathode poisoning routine)
 - Divergence animation
 - NTP network time-sync
   - Displays date when sync successfull, otherwise will display all zeros.
-Date and Time can be set manually with dt.set_dt_input() or dt.set_dt(Y, M, D, h, m, s).
+Date and Time can be set manually with `import dt`, then `dt.set_dt_input()` (manual input in terminal) or `dt.set_dt(Y, M, D, h, m, s)` (pass datetime values on function call).
 For that you can use e.g. Thonny.
 - -> Start main loop

 https://github.com/user-attachments/assets/f7f01907-7353-47da-a86c-e9c85c2cbf1e